 Dispatchers are not only responsible for answering 911 calls, but they answer non-emergency phones, answer radio traffic from law enforcement and emergency responders, enter warrants, summonses, and other various court documents into the VCIN/NCIC system and monitor the IFLOWS Flood Gauges at all times.
 Dispatching is a tedious and stressful job and takes a special person to work in such a demanding position.
 Dispatchers must also maintain their certification by attending various training throughout the year.

 Currently, the Page County ECC is supervised by Director Darris Ritenour.
 Director Ritenour has extensive training and experience in Fire and Rescue Services and experience in dispatching.
-There are currently two shift supervisors, seven full- time dispatchers and seven part-time dispatchers.
+There are currently two shift supervisors, ten full- time dispatchers, and three part-time dispatchers.

 The public is reminded that 911 is for emergencies only, where an immediate response from fire, rescue, or law enforcement is needed.